 If the battery is not making complete contacts with the terminals in the alarm or if the battery cover is not fully closed, the smoke alarm may continue to beep.
 For smoke alarms with a battery back-up, there is a pull-tab that needs to be removed after AC power is provided to the device.
 If the smoke alarm is still beeping, make sure the pull-tab has been removed.
 If that doesn’t work, try manually resetting your smoke alarm to clear the error.
 If the batteries you have installed in the smoke detector have been sitting in a drawer for a long time or stored in a cold area, they may not work.
 Try another battery.

 Dirt, humidity, steam, or a drastic temperature fluctuation can sometimes trigger beeping or chirping.
-So can interference from another similar system nearby.
+Another similar system nearby can also cause interference.
 The NFPA recommends smoke alarms are never installed near windows, doors, or ducts where drafts might interfere with their operation.
 Smoke alarms should never be painted or decorated either.
 Check your manufacturer’s instructions, but you can usually clean the interior of your smoke alarm with a vacuum or wipe it down with a damp cloth.

 No Longer Works